leo777-debug/Ophanim-v1/README.md

 ## OVERVIEW

-OPHANIM-V1 is the world's first autonomous AI intelligence proxy focused on the MENA region.
+OPHANIM-V1 is an autonomous AI intelligence proxy focused on the MENA region.
 It fuses live OSINT data streams — aircraft, vessels, satellites, and news — into a single tactical dashboard powered by an evolving AI analysis engine called **ASI-EVOLVE**.

 It doesn't just monitor.
 It predicts.